- Conditions

 There are two semi-circular discs located in the knee, between the upper leg and the lower leg.
 These are the inner meniscus and the outer meniscus.
 They can become damaged through acute injury or through aging and wear-and-tear.

-Injuries to the meniscus are often seen in combination with an injury to either the cruciate or the knee ligament.
+Injuries to the meniscus are often seen in combination with an injury to either the anterior cruciate or the medial collateral ligament.

 Description of condition